wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 1. The evidence system is fully integrated with the JSON data structure
 2. OCR data is never automatically applied to submissions without explicit request
-3. The `json_path` field clarifies which part of the JSON structure the evidence supports
+3. The `reference_path` field clarifies which part of the JSON structure the evidence supports
-4. The `reference_path` field is maintained for backward compatibility
+4. The `source_type` field categorizes the evidence
 5. Batch operations are now supported through direct actions on the `ESGMetricEvidenceViewSet`
 6. The standalone `BatchEvidenceView` has been removed in favor of the more RESTful action-based approach

 ## Migration Notes

 Recent changes:
-1. Added `json_path` field to track which part of the JSON structure the evidence supports
+1. Consolidated `json_path` and `reference_path` into a single `reference_path` field.
+2. Added `supports_multiple_periods` boolean flag to explicitly handle evidence covering multiple periods/values.
+3. Added `source_type` field to `ESGMetricEvidence` to categorize source documents.
+4. Removed `data_source` field from `ESGMetricSubmission`.
-2. Improved OCR processing to better handle multiple billing periods
+5. Improved OCR processing to better handle multiple billing periods.
-3. Enhanced evidence attachment logic for time-based metrics
+6. Enhanced evidence attachment logic for time-based metrics using the new fields.
-4. Added schema validation when applying OCR data
+7. Added schema validation when applying OCR data.
-5. Replaced standalone `BatchEvidenceView` with the `batch_evidence` action on `ESGMetricEvidenceViewSet`
+8. Replaced standalone `BatchEvidenceView` with the `batch_evidence` action on `ESGMetricEvidenceViewSet`.
-6. Changed URL from `/api/metric-evidence/batch/` to the router-generated `/api/metric-evidence/batch_evidence/`
+9. Changed URL from `/api/metric-evidence/batch/` to the router-generated `/api/metric-evidence/batch_evidence/`.